25 Things You Didn’t Know You Could Sell on eBay, From Pine Cones to Dentures

-Sometimes we may fall into the trap of buying in bulk when it comes to certain items.
-Often this is the best way to get a good deal with K-Cups.
+Sometimes we all fall into the trap of buying in bulk for certain items.
+This is usually the best way to get a good deal on K-Cups.

 Be sure to display the expiration dates and explain that the boxes are not complete.
-Be prepared to answer questions as to why the boxes are opened.
+Be prepared to answer questions about why the boxes are opened.

 6. My Coke Codes Rewards

-Continuing the trend of items that don’t necessarily sell for much… people sell huge baggies of the My Coke Rewards caps and codes.
+People sell huge baggies of My Coke Rewards caps and codes.
 If your family members are big soda drinkers, but you don’t want to use the codes, why not sell them on eBay?

-This is another instance where you could potentially offer free shipping.
-Skip it altogether and manually type the codes into a message to the buyer.
+This is an instance where you could potentially offer free shipping.
+Or skip it altogether and manually type the codes into a message to the buyer after completing the transaction.

-Surprisingly enough, you can frequently find bundles of boxtops on eBay.
+You can frequently find bundles of box tops on eBay.
 Some schools offer competitions and prizes to classes that collect the most, so parents are looking for cheap ways to get these codes.

-It’s wonderful if you choose to donate these codes to one of your local schools, but if you find yourself just throwing them out, stop.
-Maybe you’d be more tempted to clip them if you could earn some cash for it.
+If you find yourself just throwing them out, stop.
+Maybe you’d be more tempted to clip them if you could earn some cash.

-Have you ever gotten a gift card to a restaurant or store you don’t particularly like?
-Maybe a relative gave you a gift card to some place that isn’t local.
+Have you ever gotten a gift card to a restaurant or store you don’t particularly like or a place that isn’t local?
 What do you do?

 You could re-gift the card to someone else.
 Or you can sell it on eBay.

 People purchase used gift cards for many reasons.
-Perhaps they can like saving a few bucks on the value of the card.
-Maybe they want to give that card to someone, but don’t have a way to get a card from that store.
-They may live in another country.
+They may want to give a card to a certain store but don’t live near one.
+Or they may live in another country.

-You can offer free shipping on this if you want to email the buyer the code and PIN.
-Keep in mind you need to be exact in terms of how much is on the card.
-Sometimes the buyer might also want the physical card.
+You can offer free shipping and instead email the buyer the code and PIN.
+But some buyers will want the physical card.
+Keep in mind you need to be exact about much is on the card.

-When your television breaks and you replace it, the remote may still work.
-Rather than tossing it out with the TV, see if they have any value on eBay.
+When your television breaks and you replace it, the remote probably still works.
+Rather than tossing it out with the TV, see if it has any value on eBay.

-For every TV that dies, there may be someone out there who broke their remote.
-Check out these TV remotes for sale.
+For every TV that dies, there may be someone out there who broke their remote and needs a replacement.

-It helps if you know the specific model TV the remote goes to.
-Be sure to specify the condition and whether or not you include batteries.
+You should note the specific make and model TV the remote goes with.
+Be sure to specify the condition and whether or not you’re including batteries.

 10. Broken Electronics/Appliances

-You can sell broken cellphones, laptops, video game systems, blenders and other items on eBay for quite a bit of money.
+You can sell broken cellphones, laptops, video game systems, blenders and other items on eBay.

 When selling devices for parts, consider your safety, identity and personal information.
-If you sell an item for parts, you are taking the risk that someone can fix that item.
-If you used the device for banking, purchasing items online or anything like that, you may not want to sell the item in its entirety.
+You are taking the risk that someone can fix that item, and if you used it for banking or shopping online, it could still contain your personal information.
+Scrub that information before selling.

 11. Craft Supplies

-Thrift stores often throw out crafting supplies.
-However, you can find people looking online for vintage patterns, modern patterns, knitting needles, thread, buttons and much more.
+You can always find people looking online for vintage patterns, modern patterns, knitting needles, thread, buttons and more crafting items.

-Yarn and material can be particularly popular because they are fairly unique and can be difficult to match if you can’t find the exact lot number.
-Before you toss out that lace and other sewing supplies, take a peek at the listing on eBay.
+Yarn and material can be particularly popular because they are difficult to match if you can’t find the exact lot number.
+Before you toss out antique lace or other sewing materials, take a peek at the listings on eBay.

 12. Discontinued Products